KarimCarl/phase-1-project/README.md

 ## Conclusion
-This app takes in votes from the users and adds them to the animal you've selected.
-Clicking the reset button will reset the selected animal's vote back to zero.
-Implementing this using DOM was hard since it was a new concept that we had almost zero knowledge of how to tackle it.
+This ask the user to input a country of theirchoice.
+The app then retrieves information from a remoted db and displays it to the user.
+Not all information is new and up-to-date but it gives a failry latest update.
+This was a very challenging project as I'm still learning Js but I will try to practise more and hopefully make more complicated projects.

 ## REQUIREMENTS